2023-24 Preschool Year

 - Is licensed by the MN Department of Human Services as a child care center

-*Children must be three years old by September 1st and fully toilet-trained to attend preschool
+**In general, children must be three years old by September 1st and fully toilet-trained to attend preschool.

 Hartley Nature Preschool (HNP) is located at Hartley Nature Center in Duluth, MN.

 The preschool classrooms, full of lovely natural light and age-appropriate furnishings and materials, are located in the nature center.
 The nature playscape (natural playground) is located just out the backdoor of the nature center.
 The preschool also uses the 660 acres of city-owned Hartley Park for learning and play!
 The Hartley Nature Center building expansion was completed in the fall of 2022 and has allowed us to expand our programming to allow for one half day class and two full day classes to happen at all times.

 A nature preschool is a:

 - Licensed child-care facility

 - Going outside daily in all (safe) weather

 - Seasonal, place-based curriculum

 HNP is a Parent Aware rated program!